||Proper identification is essential - some species of termites will attack only

 highly destructive to buildings and other timber structures.
 If mostly

-major (larger) soldiers are sighted, then they will most likely be a large
+major (larger) soldiers are sighted, then there will be most likely be a large

 colony with the potential to cause severe and rapid damage to structural